-Electronic Evidence Discovery Services and Solutions for Corporations and Law Firms
+Electronic Evidence Discovery Services for Corporations and Law Firms…

-Electronic discovery services are used to refine, assemble, and provide exact evidence and documents related to discovery requests.
+Electronic discovery is used to refine, assemble, and provide exact evidence and documents related to discovery requests.

 Refine: Electronic discovery compiles the evidence collected through forensic work, by refining it into subject and dated groups.